Iran says fugitive businessman charged with corruption returns home

 The circumstances surrounding the return to Iran of businessman Rasoul Danialzadeh, and whether he did so voluntarily, were unclear.

-Judiciary spokesman Gholamhossein Esmaili said the accused had “returned to the country under the guidance ... of the Revolutionary Guards’ intelligence agents”, the judiciary’s news agency Mizan reported, without giving further details.
+Judiciary spokesman Gholamhossein Esmaili said the accused had “returned to the country under the guidance...of the Revolutionary Guards’ intelligence agents”, the judiciary’s news agency Mizan reported.

+Mizan quoted Esmaili as saying later: “There was no arrest overseas.
+He was advised to return of his own accord and this is what happened.”
+Danialzadeh’s case will be handled with leniency thanks to his cooperation, the spokesman added.

 A video carried by Iranian news agencies appeared to show Danialzadeh arriving alone on an Emirates flight from Dubai and then being led away.